eiimie/warriors-generations/README.md

 Credit to Sparrow Hartmann's amazing cat genetics calculator @ sparrows-garden.com.
 It was a big help in writing and organising the code for generating new genetics!

-Credit to ailuronymy for their amazing resources on traditional naming as well as full lists for prefixes and suffixes!
+Credit to ailuronymy for his amazing resources on traditional naming as well as full lists for prefixes and suffixes!